-Suitable for beginners, learn to paint with watercolours by practicing with this sensational watercolour project painting this flamboyant, majestic, tropical bird of paradise
+This watercolour project is suitable for beginners wanting to learn how to paint a flower, learn to paint with watercolours by practising with this sensational watercolour project painting this flamboyant, majestic, tropical bird of paradise

 Use watercolours to create this beautiful botanical-style artwork.

 YOU WILL NEED:

 • 1 Sheet of watercolour paper (250gsm or more).

 • Watercolour paint palette (an ice cube tray is ideal).

 • 1 x Waterproof fine tip black marker.